 A cerebral 7-foot center who carved out a 10-year NBA career with a reliable mid-range shot and sharp intellect, later becoming a respected surgeon.

-Michael Doleac's path was defined by a dual passion for basketball and medicine.
-A standout at the University of Utah, he was a key piece of the 1998 team that shocked the college basketball world by reaching the NCAA championship game.
-Selected 12th overall in the 1998 NBA Draft, he became a valued role player for five teams over a decade, known for his high-post shooting and solid fundamentals.
-His transition from the court was as seamless as it was remarkable.
-While still playing, he completed pre-med coursework, and upon retirement, he entered medical school at the University of Colorado.
-Dr. Doleac now practices as an orthopedic surgeon, applying the same discipline and focus he once used to defend the paint to mending bones and joints.
+Michael Doleac started at center for the 1998 Utah team that reached the NCAA championship game.
+Drafted 12th overall by the Orlando Magic that same year, he played for five NBA teams over a decade, averaging 4.5 points per game.
+He was a role player known for high-post shooting and solid fundamentals.
+While still playing, he completed pre-med coursework.
+After retiring in 2008, he entered medical school at the University of Colorado.
+Dr. Doleac now practices as an orthopedic surgeon in Salt Lake City.
+He applies the same discipline he used to defend the paint to mending bones and joints.

 1965–1980